In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

-1. Pooled Funds from Private Investors
+1. Pool Money from Private Investors

 If you’ve been around the proverbial block a few times, and have established credibility with your friends and family, consider raising some private funds from them for your next real estate investment project.